janaktripathee/liri-node-app/README.md

     * Summary
     * Rating
     * Rotten Tomatoes Rating
     If the user does not specify the movie name , it will print information of the movie "The Matrix"

 ### concert this < concert name >
 This command makes the request to the Bands In Town API.
 It gives us back the result like:
 	* Venue Name and the city Name
     * Venue Name
     * Event Date

+### spotify-this-song < song name >
+This command makes the request to the Spotify API via the node-spotify-api packages.
+IT gives us back the result like:
+	* Name of Artist(s)
+    * Name of the Album
+    * Name of the Song
+    * URL
+    If the user does not specify the movie name , it will print information of the song name " When I Die " by " DJ King Assassin "
+### do-what-it-says
+This command reads the information from the random.txt file which is created as a separate file and gives us the result like:
+* Name of Artist(s)
+    * Name of the Album
+    * Name of the Song
+    * URL